 Birds perched on my sister’s and my shoulders while we watched TV, and we walked around the house with snakes wrapped around our necks.
 Animals were intriguing, cuddly, funny, interesting, and a natural part of our family.
 Sometimes they even rescued me.

-My brother and I had hitchhiked a ride with a stranger who said he loved parrots and also had a Yellow Footed Amazon parrot, like Thunderbird who was sitting quietly on my brother’s shoulder.
-“Did we want to go to his house to meet his parrot?” the man asked us.
+My brother and I had hitchhiked a ride with a stranger who said he loved parrots and also had a Yellow Footed Amazon parrot like Thunderbird, who was sitting quietly on my brother’s shoulder.
+“Do we want to go to his house to meet his parrot?” the man asked us.
 My brother Danny lifted Thunderbird towards the front of the car to say Hi to the driver, and within seconds Thunderbird started screaming and flapping his wings.
 Danny gave me an alarmed look and mouthed the words, jump out of the car.
-As the man turned the corner towards his house we both leapt out and moved quickly away from the car.
-“Thunderbird just saved our lives,” Danny said.
+As the man turned the corner towards his house we both leapt out and moved quickly away from the curb.
+“Thunderbird just saved our lives,” my brother announced.

 It was in this home menagerie that my love affair with animals and the natural environment blossomed.
 In high school, I read Peter Singer’s book Animal Liberation and got my first glimpse of what animals suffered in the hands of humans.
 I vowed to dedicate my life to making a difference, to changing people’s perceptions of animals and to end the cruelty they suffered for our entertainment, food, and sport.

 Jane Goodall Wannabe